guldentech/guldentech-docs/README.md

 GuldenTech: A one stop shop for your **Platform As A Service** needs.

-Welcome to the gulentech developer guide.
+Welcome to the GuldenTech developer guide.
 Here we will outline information needed to build and deploy your apps on guldentech infrastructure.

 ## GuldenTech Application Stack